JuryM87/VPN-Setup-Usage/README.md

 <img src="https://i.imgur.com/tYxZLQE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-- Browse to https://whatismyipaddress.com AGAIN  with VPN and take note of this in your text file or note pad
+- Browse to https://whatismyipaddress.com AGAIN  with VPN and take note of this in your text file or note pad.
+Try browsing other websites and see if there is anything different about the website in relation to the location of your VPN Server.

 <img src="https://i.imgur.com/9SZlVIP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>